 Use the Concession Finder to help you find concessions available to you.

 Visit Services Australia for Centrelink, Medicare and other Commonwealth Government services

-There are many organisations that can assist older people to navigate the world of ever-changing technology via training, support and resources.
+There are many organisations that can assist older South Australians navigate technology and the internet via training, support and resources.